 2.A Pre-bed Warmup

 Taking some time before bed to warm your body can help prepare you for a healthy night’s sleep and actually can help you fall asleep faster and improve deep sleep!
 You want to feel cozy and warm — but not hot – at night.
-Try spending time in a warm bath, hot tub, or sauna at night.
+Try spending time in a warm bath, hot tub, or sauna at night before getting cozy with a weighted blanket.
 For the best results, we recommend taking a long bath with a temperature of 95⁰F (35⁰C) or higher, ending at least 45 minutes before your regular bedtime.

 3.Careful with Caffeine